Agents are required to have unique names in the Varnish Controller system. The names must be alphanumeric but can also include a dash (-

 VARNISH_CONTROLLER_VARNISH_INVALIDATION_TLS_VERIFY=<bool>

-If Varnish is using TLS (HTTPS) for invalidation requests, this flag must be set to true
+When Varnish is using TLS (HTTPS) for invalidation requests (see: varnish-invalidation-tls

 --help